Skip to Content

 5:30 PM – WE ACT 4 Change’s Leadership in Climate Civics Panel

-WE ACT 4 Change is hosting a panel discussion on the importance of electing candidates committed to equitably addressing the climate crisis.
-It will be held at the Prince Hall Grand Lodge, which is located at 454 West 155th Street.
-Speakers will include Democratic National Committee Council on the Environment and Climate Crisis Chair Michelle Deatrick, Sierra Club New York State Political Chair Edward Berry, and Manhattan Young Democrats President Liz Cohen.
+WE ACT 4 Change is hosting a Leadership in Climate Civics panel discussion on the importance of electing candidates committed to equitably addressing the climate crisis.
+It will be held at 5:30 PM on Tuesday, September 23rd via Zoom.
+Speakers will include Democratic National Committee Council on the Environment and Climate Crisis Chair Michelle Deatrick, Sierra Club New York State Political Chair Edward Berry, and Manhattan Young Democrats President Liz Cohen in a panel moderated by WE ACT 4 Change’s Political Action Lead Paul Presendieu.
 RSVP

 OTHER EVENTS FOR CONSIDERATION